CLF-C02 Cloud Technology and Services Practice Question

 Why it's wrong here

-DAX is an in-memory cache for Amazon DynamoDB, not for Amazon RDS.
-It accelerates reads on DynamoDB tables but cannot be used with relational databases.
+Amazon DynamoDB Accelerator (DAX) is a purpose-built in-memory cache for Amazon DynamoDB, not for Amazon RDS.
+It accelerates reads on DynamoDB tables by providing microsecond response times but cannot be attached to a relational database such as MySQL or PostgreSQL.
+Therefore, it is irrelevant to reducing RDS load in this EC2-hosted web application.

 Why this is correct